giftyemefatechhub/AgileProject/README.md

     - authMiddleware.test.js
 - README.md

+## Usage
+To access the Task Management app
+- Register an account
+- log into your account
+- Manage tasks
+- Track your progress for each sprint
+- Document your mood
+- Receive notifications for taking breaks
+- Schedule tasks and events using calendar feature

 ## Troubleshooting
 If you encounter any issues while using this application, please refer to the following resources;
--The documentation in this README file.
+- The documentation in this README file.
--The code comments and inline documentation  to understand the code and how it works.
+- The code comments and inline documentation  to understand the code and how it works.
+- The tests in the 'tests/' directory

 # Contributing
 Contributions are welcome!
 If you would like to contribute to the project, please follow these steps: